 What’s not to love about alfresco weddings.
 Fresh air, a beautiful location.
 It’s a dream come true for a lot of couples and their wedding guests.
 But there are some things to remember when planning an outdoor wedding.
 So here are my top outdoor wedding ceremony tips:

 Have A Bad Weather Plan

 This is the most obvious one, so I’ll get this one out of the way first.

-Whatever you are planning, make sure you’ve got a plan B in case of bad weather and brief you vendors and wedding party on how things will run should you need to make some last minute changes.
+Make sure you’ve got a plan B in case of bad weather and brief you vendors and wedding party on how things will run should you need to make some last minute changes.
 Remember that bad weather might not just be if it’s raining but also if there are high winds as well.
-If you’ve got a back-up plan up your sleeves, you’ll be able to enjoy everything a lot more knowing that you’ve got everything covered.
+If you’ve got a backup plan up your sleeves, you’ll be able to enjoy everything a lot more knowing that you’ve got everything covered.

 Keep Your Guests Comfortable

 What is the weather usually like in your location at that time of year?
 Just considering this in advance helps you plan for what you might need to keep yourselves and your guests happy throughout the day.

 For summer weddings with very hot daytime temperatures, make sure everyone can get plenty of water and that there are some areas of shade, especially if you have children or elderly relatives in attendance.
 Some venues might recommend that you hire extra parasols to provide extra shaded areas if the venue is very exposed to the sun.
 Paper fans, parasols or sunglasses make great wedding favours for outdoor ceremonies in hot weather.

 For winter weddings, make sure that guests can keep themselves warm.
 Fleece blankets, pashminas or hand warmers help keep guests warm during the ceremony.
 And celebrating afterwards with a warm drink instead of champagne will help everyone to warm up from the inside out.